db-benchmarks/db-benchmarks/README.md

 https://clickhouse.com/benchmark/dbms/

-When you run each query just 3 times most likely you'll get very high coefficient of variation for each of them.
-Which means that if you make the same a minute later you may get some 20% different results.
+When you run each query just 3 times, you'll most likely get very high coefficients of variation for each of them.
+Which means that if you run the test a minute later, you may get a variation of 20%.
-And how does one reproduce it if he wants to test on his own hardware?
+And how does one reproduce a test on one's own hardware?
 Unfortunately, I can't find how one can do it.

 <!-- principles -->
 ## Testing principles

 Our belief is that a fair database benchmark should follow some key principles:

-✅ Test different databases on exactly same hardware
+✅ Test different databases on exactly the same hardware

-> Otherwise you at least can't appeal to little percents differences in test results.
+> Otherwise, you should acknowledge an error margin when there are small differences.

 ✅ Test with full OS cache purged before each test

 > Otherwise you can't test cold queries.

-✅ Database which is being tested should have all it's internal caches disabled
+✅ Database which is being tested should have all its internal caches disabled

 > Otherwise you'll measure cache performance.